David A. Duffield Sells 56,000 Shares of Workday, Inc. (NASDAQ:WDAY) Stock

-Workday, Inc. (NASDAQ:WDAY – Get Free Report) major shareholder David A. Duffield sold 56,000 shares of the stock in a transaction that occurred on Friday, June 21st.
-The stock was sold at an average price of $218.58, for a total value of $12,240,480.00.
-Following the sale, the insider now owns 730,000 shares in the company, valued at $159,563,400.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.
+Workday, Inc. (NASDAQ:WDAY – Get Free Report) major shareholder David A. Duffield sold 56,000 shares of the company’s stock in a transaction that occurred on Friday, June 28th.
+The stock was sold at an average price of $223.80, for a total transaction of $12,532,800.00.
+Following the completion of the sale, the insider now directly owns 674,000 shares of the company’s stock, valued at approximately $150,841,200.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.

-Workday (NASDAQ:WDAY – Get Free Report) last issued its quarterly earnings data on Thursday, May 23rd.
-The software maker reported $0.51 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.31 by $0.20.
+Workday (NASDAQ:WDAY – Get Free Report) last released its quarterly earnings data on Thursday, May 23rd.
+The software maker reported $0.51 earnings per share for the quarter, topping analysts’ consensus estimates of $0.31 by $0.20.
+The firm had revenue of $1.99 billion for the quarter, compared to analyst estimates of $1.97 billion.
 Workday had a net margin of 19.66% and a return on equity of 5.78%.
-The company had revenue of $1.99 billion during the quarter, compared to the consensus estimate of $1.97 billion.
-During the same quarter in the prior year, the firm earned $0.16 earnings per share.
-The firm’s revenue was up 18.1% compared to the same quarter last year.
-Analysts anticipate that Workday, Inc. will post 2.12 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 18.1% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.16 earnings per share.
+On average, equities analysts expect that Workday, Inc. will post 2.12 EPS for the current fiscal year.

 Institutional Trading of Workday